 If you have a car with an Internet connection, it is also possible to tell the attendant to put the car at 23 degrees so that it is at an adequate temperature when you go up.
 At the moment it will be available for Hyundai cars with Blue Link and Mercedes connect.

 The audio-to-text interpretation that allows any YouTube video to have subtitles will now be available for any video, whether it’s played in the browser or we have it in our gallery.
 It also allows us to play any video without sound if we are with other people, or it helps us to listen to whatever it is if we have some kind of auditory difficulty.
-Also, together with Smart Compose, you can answer any call without listening to it.
+Also, with Smart Compose, you can answer any call without listening.
 All this will be done in the device occupying only 80 MB, and no data leaves the mobile.

 New Nest Hub Max